 But there are green options out there, including measures to increase renewable energy supply, as well as using viable cleaner fuel alternatives such as hydrogen.

 It is incumbent on the government authorities to provide regulatory certainty, and set out a roadmap for data center development that takes into account its climate impact, the Digital Realty/Eco-Business report says.

-Government support for technological innovations such as hydrogen will help data centre developers and operators integrate these sustainable features into the design and siting of their data centres.
+Government support for technological innovations such as hydrogen will help data center developers and operators integrate these sustainable features into the design and siting of their data centers.